ONOKANA8/SolarPanelsNasa/_posts/2024-05-08-weatherdata-etl-with-airflow-and-python-scripts.md

 pip install apache-airflow
 ```

-**Step 3 Create your python scripts**
+## **Step 3 : Create your python scripts**
 Look !
-We will extract, transform and load so we must create mainly three functions.
+We will extract, transform and load so we must create mainly three functions:
-**extract_data** : extract data from weather API website by requesting
+- **extract_data** : extract data from weather API website by requesting.
-**transform_data** : transformations depend on the goal you want to reach with data extracted.
-So here to be simply we will apply a character changing function to a string type column and eventually keep only 3 features for instance.
+- **transform_data** : transformations depend on the goal you want to reach with data extracted.
+So here to be simply we will eventually keep only 3 features among all extracted for instance.
-**load_data** : save data to a specific folder
+- **load_data** : save data to a specific folder.

 You can write your own etl functions like this on contained in ``etl_functions.py`` module:

 ```
-# need for
+# Need for defining alias pd used by some functions describing entries type allowed
 import pandas as pd

 # Our etl functions will operate with this three below what I call subfunctions: